joakimsahlstrom/twyn/README.md

 ```

 ###Twyn support JavaBeans style naming of properties
-The json field "xxx" can be mapped by both getXxx, hasXxx but simple direct mapping xxx() works as well.
-Properties must match w/ correct case.
+The json field "xxx" can be mapped by getXxx, hasXxx or xxx().

 ###Twyn supports arrays and collections
 ```json